 The Origins of Rifle Regiments

-250 years ago, during the French and Indian Wars , a British General Braddock led his red coats in their formations through the forests south of today’s city of Pittsburgh to attack Fort Duquesne.
-They marched right into an ambush, planned and carried out by a seemingly invisible enemy of French and Indians.
+250 years ago, during the French and Indian Wars, British General Braddock led his red coats in their formations through the forests south of today’s city of Pittsburgh to attack Fort Duquesne.
+They marched right into an ambush, planned and carried out by a seemingly invisible enemy of French and their native allies.
 Braddock himself was mortally wounded and as he lay dying, he engagingly said, “We shall learn to do it better next time”.

 Peculiarities of Rifle Regiments

 They get their name from the fact they were the first to be equipped with a ‘rifled’ weapon as opposed to a smooth bore used in the rest of the British Army.
 They marched at a pace of 140 to the minute, rather than the more leisurely pace of line infantry at 110 paces or Highland Infantry at 90 paces to the minute.
 This allowed them to deploy to the front and flanks of the Army quickly and silently.
 As they were widely dispersed in ‘skirmish order’ their orders were unable to be passed verbally so were passed by bugle calls.